goncalooliveirasilva/nasa-space-apps-2025/README.md

 Frontend:

-- HTML / CSS / JavaScript - Three.js
+- HTML / CSS / JavaScript

-Hosting:

-- Vercel
+- Three.js

 ## 🚀 How to Run Locally